gunnarmorling/1brc/README.md

 * [One Billion Row Challenge & Azure Data Explorer](https://nielsberglund.com/post/2024-01-28-one-billion-row-challenge--azure-data-explorer/), by Niels Berglund (blog post)
 * [One Billion Row Challenge - view from sidelines](https://www.chashnikov.dev/post/one-billion-row-challenge-view-from-sidelines), by Leo Chashnikov (blog post)

-## Sponsorship

-A big thank you to my employer [Decodable](https://www.decodable.co/) for funding the evaluation environment and supporting this challenge!

 ## License

 This code base is available under the Apache License, version 2.